CaesarXInsanium/StructureInterpretationNotes/Notes/DataAbstractions.md

 Compound data also allow for separation of the actions and procedures that act on the data from the actual implementation and background of the compound data.
-`Data Abstraction`{.verbatim} is the idea that the true nature of how data ideas are represented in the hardware is hidden from user in order for easier design and management.
+`Data Abstraction` is the idea that the true nature of how data ideas are represented in the hardware is hidden from user in order for easier design and management.